pablobm/pygame-tutorial/source/lessons/01100-keyboard/index.html.markdown

 title: Keyboard events
 ---

-To know when the player has pressed a key, we can use events.
-When a key is pressed, an event takes place.
-It will have the type `pygame.KEYDOWN`.
+Same as with the mouse, when a key is pressed an event is generated: `pygame.KEYDOWN`.
 To know which specific key it is, we compare it with the possible options.
 For example:

 ```python
 for event in pygame.event.get():